 By Eric Jordan, GM Financial

 Eric Jordan is passionate about helping others strengthen their financial savvy.
-He also spends a lot of time strengthening his dad skills as a father of three boys (soon to be four).
+He also spends a lot of time strengthening his dad skills as a father of four boys.
 It’s not uncommon to find Eric rearranging car seats in his Yukon XL, or playing “the bad guy” to the kiddos “superheroes.”